Why House Swapping Is the Most Sustainable Way to Travel

 In Bologna, Italy, small shops that catered to residents have been converted into faux-traditional stores that sell mortadella cold cuts to tourists.
 Amsterdam’s famous flower market closed because visitors crowded out customers.
 Kyoto now bars tourists from certain neighborhoods.
 People are trampling on the most remote and pristine places on the planet, like Antarctica.

+Cities around the world, including New York and Berlin, are banning short-term rentals for encouraging invasive tourism and pushing out locals.
+In May 2025, Spain Ordered Airbnb to Take Down 66,000 Rental Listings.
 Vacation rentals aren’t a new concept, but in the past couple of decades their numbers have soared — especially in popular tourist destinations.
 At first, that seemed like a win-win.
 People going on vacation could make a few bucks renting out their homes; visitors could save money and have a more “authentic” trip.

 But short-term rentals proved to be money-makers, and soon professional hosts and management companies were popping up everywhere.
 Investors started gobbling up units to turn into mini hotels.
 In many destinations, the housing supply decreased and prices went up — or at least, that’s how it seemed.